cheedellaramya/Meme-Generator/README.md

      A header component that displays the title and project information.
 * ### Meme:
      A component that generates a random meme image and allows the user to enter top and bottom text.
-     Here we are using Event Listeners , State, Forms, Side effects(useEffect).
+     Here we are using Event Listeners(onClick) , State, Forms, Side effects(useEffect) to fetch API.

 ##### Install the dependencies
 ```